-During the single player experience, you will be able to pick up and keep every new weapon you come across, promoting the use of certain weapons at certain times when they are more suited to the current combat scenario.
+During the single player experience, players will be able to pick up and keep every new weapon they come across, promoting the use of certain weapons at certain times when they are more suited to the current combat scenario.
 The firearms consist of historical, man-made weapons used circa-1950s, as well as the fictional, futuristic weapons used by the Chimeran forces.
 In addition to unique weapon abilities from each firearm, each gun has its own secondary fire as well.
 For example, the Chimeran "Bullseye" is a standard-issue Chimeran firearm which acts as a standard alien-like assault rifle.
 However, its secondary fire option is a "tagging" mode which allows one to "tag" an enemy with special bullets, allowing the standard fired bullets to home in on its tagged targets.
 There are many exotic grenades as well, ranging from the standard "frag grenade" to a unique "hedgehog grenade" which explodes upon impact, sending hundreds of spikes in every direction.
 Some of the weapons can be found only during the second play-through of the single-player mode, such as the Reapers - dual auto-pistols, each with their own ammo reserve.

 This game also features local split-screen co-op that allows the player to play through the entire campaign with a buddy; player one controls Nathan Hale as before, and player two controls an anonymous black companion.

-Resistance also takes advantage of the SIXAXIS motion sensing capability by implementing it in many scenarios: Such as shaking the controller when your character catches on fire, or shaking it as a Chimera leaps towards the player.
+Resistance also takes advantage of the SIXAXIS motion sensing capability by implementing it in many scenarios: Such as shaking the controller when the player character catches on fire, or shaking it as a Chimera leaps towards the player.
 During multiplayer modes, one can tip their controller sideways to quickly reveal the map or scoreboard.
 Resistance is also one of the few PlayStation 3 games to receive vibration support for the DualShock 3 via patch update.